ternera/auto-wikipedia-download/README.md

 # Auto Wikipedia Download

 This is a simple Python script to download the entirety of Wikipedia on a weekly basis.
+Files in this repository can easily be modified to perform downloads at different frequencies, get different Wikipedia data dumps, and more.
 Supports Windows, MacOS, and Linux.

 ## Features